Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 ![](<!--path pict-->light_fake_text.png){.img-frame width=285px}

-There's one point that should be taken into account when working with images.
+One point should be taken into account when working with images.
 Often images are intended to be shown on a light background.
-If we use a dark theme, some images may not look well on a dark background.
+If a dark theme is used, some images may not look well in the dark.
 Such images may be marked the following way:

 <div class="light_only"></div>